DataDog/integrations-core/google_gemini/README.md

 ### Metrics

-The Google Gemini integration does not include any custom metrics.
+The Google Gemini integration does not include any metrics.

 ### Service Checks